 Valdosta State University administers a Freshman Residency Program, which requires that all freshmen live on campus.
-To obtain an exemption from this requirement, a student must apply for exemption and meet one of the following criteria: (1) age 20 by September 30 of the current academic year; (2) married; (3) be a single parent; or (4) residing with parent(s), grandparent(s), or legal guardian within a 50-mile radius of Valdosta.
-Exemption forms are available online: <htps://housing.valdosta.edu> or at the Office of Housing and Residence Life, located on the 1st floor of Powell Hall East, telephone 229-333-5920.
+To obtain an exemption from this requirement, a student must apply for exemption and meet one of the following criteria: (1) age 19 by September 1 of the current academic year; (2) married; (3) be a single parent; or (4) residing with parent(s), grandparent(s), or legal guardian within a 50-mile radius of Valdosta.
+Exemption forms are available online: http://housing.valdosta.edu or at the Office of Housing and Residence Life, located Hopper Hall, telephone 229-333-5920.